itp-dwd/databases-workbook/README.md

   - [Simple Todo list](http://todomvc.com/examples/react/#/), [Solution](./workbook/02_solution/todo.json)
   - A Todo list with multiple lists, [Solution](./workbook/02_solution/todoLists.json).
   - A Todo list app with multiple users.
 Hint: It is best practice not to deeply nest data structures, but instead connect them via ids.
 Another hint: think about the interface, which would fetch all todo lists for a specific user.
 [Solution](./workbook/02_solution/todoUsers.json)
+  - An Online News website, e.g. [The New York Times](nytimes.com)
+  - Try your own!

 ### 03 Intro to NeDB
 - NeDB is a JS library that has the same API as MongoDB, but it stores all of the data in a file so you don't need to install MongoDB